kimbring2/minecraft_ai/README.md

 $ python run_supervised_learning --workspace_path [your path]/minecraft_ai/ --data_path [your path]/minerl_data/ --gpu_use True
 ```

-The loss should fall to almost 0 as shown in the graph below for good performance.
+The loss should fall to near 0 as shown like below graph.
 Model is saved under folder named model of workspace path.

 <img src="image/sl_reward_graph.png" width="500">